Program overview

 Program structure

-The Tourism – Travel Operations program is structured to be completed in 2 semesters (8 months).
-It is offered in a hybrid delivery format, combining both online and in-person learning experiences.
+The Tourism – Travel Operations (TTO) program is structured to be completed in 2 semesters (8 months), offering a full-time study option.
+The program is delivered entirely online, allowing students to learn remotely without the need to attend campus.
 Key features of the program structure include:

 Featured Experiences

-The Tourism – Travel Operations program offers several unique experiences that enhance learning and practical application:
+The Tourism – Travel Operations (TTO) program offers several unique experiences that enhance learning and practical application:

 Career Options

-Graduates of the Tourism – Travel Operations program can explore a variety of career options in Canada, including:
+Graduates of the Tourism – Travel Operations (TTO) program can pursue a variety of career paths in Canada, including:

-• Ground Transportation Coordinator: Manage and coordinate transportation services for tourists, ensuring smooth travel experiences.
+• Ground Transportation Coordinator: Manage and coordinate transportation services for travelers, ensuring smooth transit experiences.

-• Ticket and Counter Agent: Handle ticket sales and customer inquiries at travel agencies or airports.
+• Ticket and Counter Agent: Assist customers with ticket purchases and travel inquiries at airports or travel agencies.

-• Convention Planner Assistant: Support the planning and execution of conferences and events, ensuring all logistics are managed effectively.
+• Convention/Conference Planner Assistant: Support the planning and execution of events, ensuring all logistics are managed effectively.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.